 - The St. Gloriana Girls Academy in Girls und Panzer who run on British tanks (one Churchill and four Matilda II).
 The girls are all named after different tea brands, and they never lose their style, wearing immaculate red uniforms and drinking tea on fine porcelain crockery in the midst of the combat.
 They give tea sets as gifts for teams deemed as Worthy Opponent.

-- It is Word of God in One Piece that is Brook was from the real world, he would be from England, and he drinks tea a lot of time.
+- One Piece: Word of God says that if Brook was from the real world, he would be from England, and he drinks tea frequently.

 - British EVA-Pilot Mari Makinami enjoys her tea enough to have bottles of it lying around in EVA 08's Entry Plug.
 This being Mari, she is seen taking a sip of it during Fourth Impact.